christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     Paul/Saul's life story was stolen from the ancient Egyptian story "Tale of the Shipwrecked Sailor".
-Josephus in Antiquities of the Jews, Book XX (Ch 9.4) refers to Paul (Saulus) as related to Herod Agrippa.    -
+Josephus in Antiquities of the Jews, Book XX (Ch 9.4) refers to Paul (Saulus) as related to Herod Agrippa.
  -   Pythagoras: Abaris the Hyperborean.
 The high priestess of the Temple of Apollo at Delphi was called Pythia https://en.wikipedia.org/wiki/Pythia \[[link](https://en.wikipedia.org/wiki/Pythia)\] who breathed serpent vapors (ethylene gas).
 Greek writers regarded the Hyperboreans as the mythical founders of Apollo's shrines at Delos and Delphi  https://en.wikipedia.org/wiki/Hyperborea#Hyperboreans_in_Delos \[[link](https://en.wikipedia.org/wiki/Hyperborea#Hyperboreans_in_Delos)\].
 The name "Pythagoras" is derived from the Greek words "Pythios" (Πύθιος), meaning "of Pythia" or "belonging to the Pythia ("Pythoness"), and "Agoras" is a direct linguistic link to "Agaroi", the name of the Scythian snake-venom priesthood.
 Abaris was a Scythian and the Scythians worshiped snake deities.
 Pythia was probably Pythagoras' mother.

 **3 The Sarmatian Dragon Cult**

 The Hyperboreans were a real Bronze Age civilization in the Ural-Volga region of modern Russia who spread their culture southward via the Kurgan hypothesis (c.
-4000 BCE).
+4000 BC).
+They were the survivors of the Doggerland cataclysm (c.
+6150 BC), when a submarine landslide (the Storegga Slide) caused a massive tsunami that flooded the North Sea plain.
+The "Hyperboreans" were the Doggerland elite.
+The legends of a advanced people "from beyond the North Wind" living in a circular city (Plato's Atlantis) are memories of Doggerland.
+Their civilization was based on megalithic architecture and a sophisticated, rune-like symbolic language.
+After the flood, the survivors—the "Dragon Bloodline"—fled eastward to the Pontic-Caspian Steppe, becoming the equestrian Scythians.
+They carried with them the technology of megalith building (hence Stonehenge, built by their descendants as a memory of their lost homeland) and the core of the "Dragon" religion.

 Their descendants were the Scythians.
 One offshot of the Scythians were a tribe called the Sarmatians (also called Sauromatians
 ("Saur" = "Lizard/Dragon" + "Matae" = "Men/Warriors" - where the
 Sumerian "sar" (king) comes from) who were a nomadic Indo-Iranian warrior elite from the Pontic steppe (modern Ukraine/Russia).
 The domestication